Covid 19 coronavirus: Les Mills asks members to restart payments despite still being closed

 Under alert levels 3 and 4, Les Mills and other gyms throughout New Zealand have been required to cease operations.
 Only when the country is deemed safe to move to level 2 will fitness centres be able to return to business as usual.

-Les Mills applied and was granted two wage subsidy payments under the government's Covid-19 scheme: Just over $2.34 million for 376 staff under Les Mills New Zealand Limited and $233,347 to pay 34 staff under Les Mills International Limited.
+Les Mills applied and was granted two wage subsidy payments under the Government's Covid-19 scheme: Just over $2.34 million for 376 staff under Les Mills New Zealand Ltd and $233,347 to pay 34 staff under Les Mills International Ltd.

 For Les Mills members willing to return to making payments, the company has offered a sweetener of sorts: three months free membership for a friend or family member.